genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/03_define-the-data-model.md

 Now you are ready to define the fields and tables that make up your data model.
 This structures information in a simple way that can be viewed by users and processed by the application.

 Open Intellij (or your chosen IDE).
 In the alpha project, you will see the **readme** file for the project.
-After importing and indexing, you should see the fol
+After importing and indexing, your gradle tab (normally on the right of your window) should contain 3 folders (alpha, client, genesisproduct-alpha).

 ### Add fields
 You define your fields in the file **alpha-fields-dictionary.kts**.